MKanchan2023/Afilter2/README.md

  - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot)
  - Thanks To All Everyone In This Journey
  - Thanks To [EvamariaTG](https://raw.githubusercontent.com/EvamariaTG) for their awesome [EvaMaria Bot](https://raw.githubusercontent.com/EvamariaTG/EvaMaria)
  - Thanks To [GOD-LUFFY](https://github.com/GOD-LUFFY) who have edited and modified this repo as now it is.
-(It's me 😂)

 ## Note 🏷️
  - <b>Importing this repo instead of forking is strictly prohibited 🚫 Kindly fork and edit as your wish (Must Give Credits for devs) 🙃</b>